-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) will use the Medical Necessity and Level of Care (MN/LOC) assessment, Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and addendums.
-The registered nurse service coordinator determines a member’s classification level for Adult Foster Care (AFC) services.
+The managed care organization (MCO) will use the Medical Necessity and Level of Care (MN/LOC) assessment, Form H6516, Community First Choice Assessment, or Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and addendums.
+The registered nurse (RN) service coordinator determines a member’s classification level for adult foster care (AFC) services.
 MCOs must consider a need for limited or greater assistance with the performance of activities of daily living (ADLs) (transferring, walking, dressing, eating, toileting, bathing), and behaviors that occur at least once a week in the assessment and determination, as well as other identified needs of the member.

-Below are the classification levels of a member’s daily assistance and/or supervision requirements.
+Below are the classification levels of a member’s daily assistance or supervision requirements.